bormaxi8080/starred/README.md

 - [GONZOsint/WhatCMS](https://github.com/GONZOsint/WhatCMS) - CMS Detection and Exploit Kit based on Whatcms.org API
 - [Coordinate-Cat/osint-tools-cli](https://github.com/Coordinate-Cat/osint-tools-cli) - This is a cli version of the cheat sheet for easy access.
 It can be navigated without using commands.
 - [cipher387/grep_for_osint](https://github.com/cipher387/grep_for_osint) - GREP FOR OSINT is a set of very simple shell scripts that will help you quickly analyze a text or a folder with files for data useful for investigation (phone numbers, bank card numbers, URLs, emails
+- [leebaird/discover](https://github.com/leebaird/discover) - Custom bash scripts used to automate various penetration testing tasks including recon, scanning,  enumeration, and malicious payload creation using Metasploit.
+For use with Kali Linux.
 - [six2dez/reconftw](https://github.com/six2dez/reconftw) - reconFTW is a tool designed to perform automated recon on a target domain by running the best set of tools to perform scanning and finding out vulnerabilities
 - [harshnandwana/hussh](https://github.com/harshnandwana/hussh) - a script that  is fairly reliable for web OSINT
 - [IvanGlinkin/Fast-Google-Dorks-Scan](https://github.com/IvanGlinkin/Fast-Google-Dorks-Scan) - The OSINT project, the main idea of which is to collect all the possible Google dorks search combinations and to find the information about the specific web-site: common admin panels, the widespread f